yasir2000/openwrt-oldwiki-md/ImageBuilderHowTo.rst

 }}}

 '''files.<image_name> directory:'''[[BR]]
-Files, directories and links in here would only go into the image you defined by {{{<image_name>}}}.
+Files, directories and links in here will only go into the image you defined by {{{<image_name>}}}.
 Existing ones are replaced.

 {{{